janstuemmel/aws-role-switch/README.md

 You can store up to 5 roles in the AWS console.
 If you have a bunch of roles over many accounts this browser plugin might be a good choice to store your roles.
 It can store roughly 200 roles and syncs it with browsers on other devices.

-You might also checkout [tilfinltd/aws-extend-switch-roles](https://github.com/tilfinltd/aws-extend-switch-roles) witch is another browser plugin to switch roles.
+You might also checkout [tilfinltd/aws-extend-switch-roles](https://github.com/tilfinltd/aws-extend-switch-roles) which is another browser plugin to switch roles.
 When i started to write this plugin i learned a lot of how the *switching* works.
 Originally i intended to contribute to this repository because i needed some features that aren't implemented there.
 However, it's written in a very oldschool style of Javascript, so i decided to rewrite it and give it a modern paint.

 ## Screenshots